HyperAgents/hmas/CONTRIBUTING.md

 (Ideas for the contributing doc : mentioning SAMOD and the dev tools by Maxime ??, How to use the rdfs:seeAlso and rdfs:comments ? e.g. rdfs:seeAlso may help to refer to issues ? and rdfs:comments can be used to give the definition of classes/props and some reflexions e.g. some conclusions of issues? )

 When contributing to this repository, please first discuss the change you wish to make :
 1. by opening an issue before ; (Give a standard name for title ? for classes and properties ?
 How names it ?
-Is there any convention ? )
+Is there any convention ?
+CamelCase notation for classes/properties ?)
 2. discuss the problem with the different contributors ;
 3. close the issue when there is a consensus (we make a vote?) and capture the consensus and rationale in the ontology itself;
 4. keep a record summarizing the reflections in this file about the modifications that will be applied (section Justifications of ontological choices);